Home » Africa » Zimbabwe Google Maps & Wiki

 The right to vote in Zimbabwe can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; citizenship by birth: no. Citizenship by descent only: the father must be a citizen of Zimbabwe; in the case of a child born out of wedlock, the mother must be a citizen.
 Dual citizenship recognized: no. Residency requirement for naturalization: 5 years.

-Whether you are traveling for business or please, never forget that sometimes there are several risks/hazards on your way; In the case of Zimbabwe, these are the most likely dangers you might face: recurring droughts; floods and severe storms are rare.
+Whether you are traveling for business or not, never forget that sometimes there are several risks/hazards on your way; In the case of Zimbabwe, these are the most likely dangers you might face: recurring droughts; floods and severe storms are rare.
 What do you think?
-Are you prepared enough to visit Harare and / or Zimbabwe?
+Are you prepared enough to visit Harare and/or Zimbabwe?

 Top of page